MarkChase3/judd_lib/README.md

 Another reasons are for learning, recreation and personal use.

 ## How can I built it?
 You don't.
 Seriously.
 Everything here is in a single and independent file.
 No third parties.
 Nothing of Glad, GLFW, GLM, or similar.
-So just clone/download this repo and drag and drop the necessary headers onto your project
+So just clone/download this repo and drag and drop the necessary headers onto your project.
 Some modules will need a linker flag, but that should already come on your system.
 Here's an table.

 Module name | Flags To Add On Linux | Backend APIs On Linux | Flags To Add on Windows | Backend APIs On Windows | Flags To Add On Emscripten